Quick Links

 Through this program you will acquire a sophisticated understanding of organizational development, leadership theory, talent management, evidence-based practice, and program evaluation.
 You will develop in-demand skills in leadership, critical thinking, collaboration, research, data literacy, and technology.

-LOP students typically fit one of two profiles: early career professionals who often have had several internship experiences to draw on, or working professionals with 10 or more years of experience who join the program to enhance their expertise and accelerate their careers.
+LOP students typically fit one of two profiles: early career professionals who often have had several internship experiences to draw on, or working professionals who join the program to enhance their expertise and accelerate their careers.

 Program Facts